ttkorhonen/e3pages/docs/design/3_wrappers.md

   Only package/name and package/version are required.

-* `build.sh`: The script that installs the files for the package. sIt is executed using the bash command.
+* `build.sh`: The script that installs the files for the package.
+  It is executed using the bash command.

 * `Makefile`: This is just a copy of the `${MODULE}.Makefile` that would be in a normal e3-wrapper, but with minor modifications.